cechrist/cardoon/doc/design.rst

 the elements selected by obj are repeated (see tentative numpy tutorial at http://www.scipy.org/NumPy_Tutorial)

-Two possible approaches to overcome this are the following:
+Possible approaches to overcome this are the following:

-1. Use a few cython functions doing the inner loops.
-Will try that when sparse matrix support is added.
-Otherwise it makes no sense.
+1. Use a few cython functions doing the inner loops or implementing fancy indexing with sparse matrices.
+Currently simple python functions are used because a profile of the code seems to indicate that most of the time is spent factoring the matrix and evaluating nonlinear devices.

 2. Create a giant AD tape for the whole circuit.
 The nodalAD module implements this.